zakarialaoui10/mapfun/README.md

 The magic function called `mapfunc`
 # mapfun
-- `mapfunc` is a function that applies a mapping function to an infinite number of input elements, with options to skip certain elements and selectively apply the mapping to keys and/or values of objects.
+- `mapfun` is a function that applies a mapping function to an infinite number of input elements, with options to skip certain elements and selectively apply the mapping to keys and/or values of objects.

 - The `mapfun` function has been developed in JavaScript and Python, offering the same functionality in different programming languages.
   - [Javascript](https://github.com/zakarialaoui10/mapfun/tree/main/Javascript#readme)